gitbls/ndm/README.md

 ## Why use ndm and not Pi-Hole?

 Pi-Hole is a great system, and has a ton of features.
 It's a bit more complex than I prefer: I wanted a simple, lightweight, command-line oriented management utility.

+If you prefer command lines and don't care about network-level ad blocking, use ndm.

-If you want a GUI, you should have a look at Pi-Hole.
+If you want a GUI or you want great network-level ad-blocking, use Pi-Hole.

 ## How do I choose betwen bind9/isc-dhcp-server and dnsmasq?